 Towards the end of the movie, Helen, Si and Chummy are listening to the Glenn Miller Band's radio broadcast.
 Chummy MacGregor and Si Schribman are standing next to the radio in Helen's living room and Chummy is resting his hand on Si's right shoulder.
 In the next shot, Chummy's hand is no longer on Si's shoulder - it is hanging down between the two men.

 When leaving at the airport, Glenn puts down his trombone on the left and his valise on the right to say goodbye to Helen and his children.
 After the goodbyes he picks up the trombone on his right and his valise on the left.

-In perhaps the film's most notorious goof for the sake of dramatic license, Miler's famed swing instrumental of "Little Brown Jug" is depicted in the closing scene as a "special arrangement" Glenn created for a Christmas 1944 radio broadcast by Miller's AAF Band from Paris; in fact, it was one of the real Miller Band's first bonafide hits in 1939, arranged by the recently hired Bill Finegan, who became, along with arranger Jerry Gray, two of the key behind-the-scenes craftsmen that helped mold Miller's civilian band into the enduring commercial and artistic powerhouse it became.
+In perhaps the film's most notorious goof for the sake of dramatic license, Miller's famed swing instrumental of "Little Brown Jug" is depicted in the closing scene as a "special arrangement" Glenn created for a Christmas 1944 radio broadcast by Miller's AAF Band from Paris.
+In fact, it was one of the real Miller Band's first bona fide hits in 1939, arranged by the recently hired Bill Finegan, who became, along with arranger Jerry Gray, two of the key behind-the-scenes craftsmen that helped mold Miller's civilian band into the enduring commercial and artistic powerhouse it became.

 When the air raid siren goes off during 'In The Mood' as a warning for the Doodlebug it is actually sounding the continuous 'Raiders Past' or 'All Clear' signal when the actual air raid warning was a wavering sound with the note changing in an approx 5 second pattern for 2 minutes.

-Although the C-64 Norseman in which Miller disappears over the Channel is the correct aircraft type, it wears in incorrect insignia, just a white star on a blue circular field, without the blue and white side bars in use during the war.
+Although the C-64 Norseman in which Miller disappears over the Channel is the correct aircraft type, it bears incorrect insignia, just a white star on a blue circular field without the blue and white side bars in use during the war.